Alizarinston/prediction-market/README.md

 - Run migrations: `python manage.py migrate`;
 - Populate database: `python manage.py loaddata data.json`;
 - Login with default admin credentials: `admin/admin`;
-- If you want to use custom config set `MARKET_CONF` env variable to your config name, config should be in `config` folder, otherwise `default.ini` config will be user.
+- If you want to use custom config set `MARKET_CONF` environment variable to your config name, config should be in the `config` folder, otherwise `default.ini` will be used.

 ## API specs: